neo4j/graphql/docs/rfcs/rfc-028-executed-cypher.md

             "name": "My name"
         }
     },
-    "error": {},  // <- This is where the "error" is located if there is one "extensions": {
+    "error": {},  // <- This is where the "error" would be located if there is one.
+    "extensions": {
         "cypher": {
             "query": "CALL {\\nCREATE (this0:Genre)\\nSET this0.name = $this0_name\\nRETURN this0\\n}\\nRETURN [\\nthis0 { .name }] AS data", // <- JSON stringified cypher query